4dn-dcic/fish_omics_format/docs/source/demultiplexing.rst

 Summary
 -------
-This table is optional and is designed to be used in the case of multiplexed FISH experiments (i.e., MERFISH) in which the final localization of a bright DNA or RNA Spot results from the combination of multiple individual localization events (e.g., by combining particles detected and localized in separate images).
+This table is optional and is designed to be used in the case of multiplexed FISH experiments (i.e., MERFISH) in which the final localization of a bright DNA or RNA Spot results from the combination of multiple individual Single-Molecule (SM) Localization events (e.g., by combining particles detected and localized in separate images).

 In such a case, the final Spot localization data is recorded in the :ref:`core`, while the underlying primary localization data can be recorded by using this table, as shown for DNA Spots in the example below.

-This table is indexed by ``Loc_ID``, and has a mandatory ``Spot_ID`` column that is used to link individual localization events to the resulting Spot.
+This table is indexed by ``Loc_ID``, and has a mandatory ``Spot_ID`` column that is used to link individual SM Localization events to the resulting Spot.
 In addition, it mandatorily reports the ``X``, ``Y``, ``Z`` coordinates of the SM Localization event and the emission channel (``Channel``) and fluorophore (``Fluor``) that were used to detect the SM Localization event.

 Other columns are at user's discretion.